satyampr16/trafficserver/README.md

 * 9.0.x

 Instead, commits should be applied to the appropriate `-netlify` branches:
+* master-netlify
 * 7.1.x-netlify
 * 9.0.x-netlify

-Commits on these branches will attepmt to be rebased onto updated upstream when possible.
+Commits on these branches will attepmt to be merged with upstream when possible.